sirchia/camel-disruptor/README.md

     from("disruptor:stageName").thread(5).process(...)
-Can wind up with adding a normal [BlockingQueue](http://docs.oracle.com/javase/1.5.0/docs/api/java/util/concurrent/BlockingQueue.html) to be used in conjunction with the Disruptor, effectively nagating part of the performance gains achieved by using the Disruptor.
+Can wind up with adding a normal
+<a href="http://docs.oracle.com/javase/1.5.0/docs/api/java/util/concurrent/BlockingQueue.html">BlockingQueue</a> to be used in
+conjunction with the Disruptor, effectively negating part of the performance gains achieved by using the Disruptor.
 Instead, it is advices to directly configure number of threads that process messages on a Disruptor endpoint using the *concurrentConsumers* option.